-For information about the HP Program Management portlets that you can display on your PPM Dashboard pages, see Chapter 6, Program Manager Page, on page 103
+Note: For information about the HP Program Management portlets that you can display on your PPM Dashboard pages, see "Program Manager Page" on page 81.

 At the top of the standard interface is the menu bar, which consists of hierarchically organized task menus.
-You perform most HP Program Management work through the items listed under the Open > ProgramManagement menu.
-However, to perform some of the tasks described in this document, you use the Project Management and Administration submenus.
-Figure 1-1 shows the menu bar and the PPM Dashboard.
+You perform most HP Program Management work through the items listed under the Open > Program Management menu.
+However, to perform some of the tasks described in this document, you use the Project Management and Administration submenus. " Figure 1-1.
+Menu bar and PPM Dashboard" on the next page shows the menu bar and the PPM Dashboard.